eduvpn/eduvpn.org/posts/mellon-status.md

 on the attribute values without needing to implement e.g. scope validation or `eduPersonTargetedID` validation/serialization in the application code.

-If at all possible install and use [Shibboleth](https://www.shibboleth.net/products/service-provider/).
+If possible install and use [Shibboleth](https://www.shibboleth.net/products/service-provider/).
 This is supported by eduVPN 2.0.
-Setting up Shibboleth is quite complicated, this is out of scope of the eduVPN project.
-We did make documentation available [here](https://github.com/eduvpn/documentation/blob/v2/SHIBBOLETH_SP.md) on how to configure eduVPN after setting up Shibboleth.
-You should contact your identity federation for more information and instructions on how to exactly configure Shibboleth.
+Setting up Shibboleth can be complicated, the exact details are out of scope of the eduVPN project.
+We did make documentation available [here](https://github.com/eduvpn/documentation/blob/v2/SHIBBOLETH_SP.md) on how to configure Shibboleth and eduVPN.
+You can contact your identity federation for federation specific instructions if these instructions do not suffice.

 We are currently working on native SAML support for eduVPN 3.0.
 We will see if this covers all the cases we require and which are currently supported by